jasonzondor/vscode-dbt-runner/README.md

 2. Select the environment (dev, prod, etc.)
 3. Select the dbt command (run, build, test, etc.)
 4. Enter any additional parameters (optional)
-5. Select the Snowflake account (if multiple configured)
-6. Enter private key passphrase (if not configured)
+5. Enter private key passphrase (if not configured)

 The command will execute in a terminal with the appropriate environment variables set.